 A typical input file (from example folder "basic_beam_3.s7dat") is provided below to explain the input data that is required by SHEAR7.
 Sections 5.2 to 5.7 presents a line by line description of each block and its input data required to build the SHEAR7 input file.
 It should be noted that the text after each numerical entry is ignored.
 When more than one number must be specified on a line, the numbers may be separated by spaces or spaces and commas only (do not use tabs).
-The information shown in red text below corresponds to changes required by version 4.12 as compared with version 4.11.
-Deletions of existing formats are shown as abcdefgh while new items added start with the word NEW:.
-It is noted that there are no changes to the input .s7dat file between versions 4.11 and 4.12; however, the version number on the first line must be updated to be able to run as 4.12.
+The information shown in red text below corresponds to changes required by version 4.11 as compared with version 4.10.
+Deletions of existing formats are shown as abcdefgh while new items added start with the word NEW:

-NEW: SHEAR7 4.12 Data File For A Tensioned Beam With Boundary Rotational Spring
+NEW: SHEAR7 4.11 Data File For A Tensioned Beam With Boundary Rotational Spring